Head Coach Eric Roof

 Roof batted .308 as a junior in 2008 and was rewarded by being selected in the 46th round of the Major League Baseball First-Year Player Draft by the Detroit Tigers; however, he elected to return to MSU for his senior year.
 The decision paid off as the team captain started all 54 games and led the Spartans in batting average (.345), hits (69), doubles (14), RBIs (41), slugging percentage (.525) and on-base percentage (.440).
 For his strong season, Roof was named Michigan State’s Most Valuable Player and Offensive Player of the Year and jumped 28 rounds in the 2009 MLB Draft as the Tigers picked him up in the 18th round.

 Roof is not the only one in his family that has been successful on all levels of baseball.
 His father, Gene, played for the St. Louis Cardinals and Montreal Expos in the 1980s, and is currently a coach in the Detroit Tigers organization as the baserunning coordinator.
-Eric’s younger brother, Jonathan, was also a three-year letterwinner (2008-10) at MSU as a shortstop and was chosen in the eighth round of the 2010 MLB Draft by Texas; he is currently a member of the Boston Red Sox’s AA farm club, the Portland Sea Dogs.
-His older brother, Shawn, played at Illinois and is on the Frederick Keys, a High A affiliate of the Baltimore Orioles.
+Eric's younger brother, Jonathan, was also a three-year letterwinner (2008-10) at MSU as a shortstop and was chosen in the eighth round of the 2010 MLB Draft by Texas.
+He is currently a graduate assistant for the University of Missouri baseball team.
+His older brother, Shawn, played at Illinois and was with the Frederick Keys, a High A affiliate of the Baltimore Orioles.
+He is now the manager for the Visalia Rawhide, the Class A Advanced affiliate of the Arizona Diamondbacks.
+His sister, Jacqueline, was a two-time All-American softball player at Campbellsville University.

 Assistant Coach Jonathan Roof

-Jonathan Roof was named an assistant coach of the EMU Baseball team for the 2019 season, July 2.
-Jonathan, the younger brother of Eric, will work with the EMU hitters and defense.
+Jonathan Roof is in his second year as a member of brother Eric Roof’s staff, after being named an assistant coach of the EMU baseball team for the 2019 season, July 2.

 Before joining the Missouri coaching staff, Jonathan returned to Michigan State in 2016 as a student assistant coach as he finished up his undergraduate degree.
 While back with the Spartans, Jonathan assisted the infielders and offense, while also helping with camps and other daily office duties.